2016-2017 Undergraduate & Graduate Catalog

 A graduate student may withdraw from a course and receive a grade of "W" up to the end of the ninth week of class.

 2. Course withdrawal after the first nine weeks of the semester (Late Withdrawal)

-After the ninth week of the semester, a degree-seeking graduate student may only withdraw from one or more courses and receive a grade of "W" with the approval of the course instructor, the director of the graduate program in which they are enrolled, and the dean of graduate studies.
-After the ninth week of the semester, a nondegree-seeking graduate student may only withdraw from one or more courses and receive a grade of "W" with the approval of the course instructor and the dean of graduate studies.
+After the ninth week of the semester, a degree-seeking graduate student may only withdraw from one or more courses and receive a grade of "W" with the approval of the course instructor, the director of the graduate program in which they are enrolled, and the dean of the Graduate School.
+After the ninth week of the semester, a nondegree-seeking graduate student may only withdraw from one or more courses and receive a grade of "W" with the approval of the course instructor and the dean of the Graduate School.

 3. Program withdrawal

 A graduate student may elect to withdraw from a graduate program.
 Each program shall have a process for reviewing a program withdrawal request that has been approved by and filed with the dean of the Graduate School.
 A graduate student who has been granted a program withdrawal shall normally receive a "W" for the current semester courses, be classified by the university as a nondegree-seeking student, and must reapply for admission to the graduate program, if they desire to return.
 If the student wishes to apply to a different graduate program, he/she must meet all admission requirements for the new program.